Courtroom Animal Advocate Program (New York)

 Far too frequently, the perpetrators of even the most egregious acts of animal cruelty are not held accountable.
 Considering the strong link between violence against animals and violence against humans, ignoring animal cruelty endangers animals and humans alike.
 Connecticut became the first state to enact a CAAP law, also known as Desmond’s Law, in 2016.
 Connecticut’s CAPP law gives abused animal a greater chance of receiving justice.

 Urge your state legislators to support the proposed New York CAAP bill.
 Animal victims deserve a voice in criminal cruelty cases!

 The reality is that prosecutors and law enforcement officials often lack the resources and expertise necessary to address crimes against animals.
 Considering these cases are oftentimes unusually complex — involving victims who can’t speak for themselves and complicated forensic issues — CAAP laws fill a gap in the justice system.
 The Animal Legal Defense Fund provides free legal assistance to advocates operating under a CAAP law, just as it does for prosecutors, law enforcement, judges, and veterinarians handling animal cruelty cases.

-S.3525/A.5315 was introduced by Senator Bailey and Assemblymember Rosenthal, and is co-sponsored by Senators Addabbo, Biaggi, Hoylman, Krueger, and Stavisky, as well as Assemblymembers Thiele, Simon, Paulin, Burdick, Gonzalez-Rojas, Englebright, and Gottfried.
+S.1659/A.111 was introduced by Senator Bailey and Assemblymember Rosenthal, and is co-sponsored by Senators Addabbo, Hoylman-Sigal, Krueger, and Stavisky, as well as Assemblymembers Thiele, Simon, Paulin, Burdick, Gonzalez-Rojas, Mitaynes, and Dinowitz.